FraunhoferIVV/fastiot/docs/source/tutorials/part_4_specific_topics/02_creating_custom_services.rst

    You may add those class anywhere in your project.
 It is recommended to use something like ``your_project_lib.extension.services``.
 2. Add the corresponding import, e.g.  ``your_project_lib.extension.services`` to your :file:`configure.py` in your
-   project root dir using the :attr:`fastiot.cli.model.project.ProjectConfig.extensions`.
+   project root dir using the :attr:`fastiot.cli.model.project.ProjectContext.extensions`.
 Make sure this will really import the class.

 You should now be able to add your infrastructure service to your deployment configurations.